 The safest way to vape THC oil is to purchase from a state licensed distributor, and make sure that the only ingredients are cannabis derived THC & cannabis derived terpenes.
 When high quality THC oil is vaped from a state licensed distributor, there is no reason to believe that there are adverse health effects occurring from the oil specifically.

-So how do you know if your cannabis vape cartridge is safe?
+So how do you know if your cannabis vape cartridge is safe and how do you know how to answer the question is vaping cannabis dangerous?
 Below are some steps you can take to ensure that what you are vaping does not contain anything harmful:

 - Never buy a cartridge that doesn’t have lab results visible or available on request, even if it’s from a legitimate dispensary.

 - Only buy from authorized resellers and dispensaries.
 Ask these sellers about their processes and seek manufacturers who showcase the transparency of their production.